|

 What Does Sushi Taste Like?

 I was alone at home, and I wanted to splurge out on a fancy meal that I didn’t have enough money for.
-No jokes, I had just started my professional career and wanted to spoil myself and eat out.
-But, I didn’t want to eat the same thing that I usually did, so I looked up “Best Sushi Restaurants Around Me,” and I booked a table at one.
+No joke, I had just started my professional career and wanted to spoil myself and eat out.
+But, I didn’t want to eat the same thing that I usually did, so I looked up “Best Sushi Restaurants Around Me,” and I booked a table.

-Going into this new experience, I was too panicked but had a giddy feeling of trying something new and exotic.
+Going into this new experience, I was a bit panicked but had a giddy feeling of trying something new and exotic.
 I wanted to see for myself what the hype was all about, and I know now why people love sushi so much.

-If you are in the same position as mine, wanting to try sushi for the first time, I have put down all the little knick-knacks you’d need to know before trying your first bite.
+If you are in the same position as mine, wanting to try sushi for the first time, I have put down lots of little tips you might want to know before trying your first bite.
 So, if you want to know how sushi tastes like, scroll down.

 What is Sushi?

-It is often served with a side of pickled ginger, soy sauce, and wasabi.
+It is often served with a side of pickled ginger, soy sauce, and wasabi (a green hot mustard).
 Some restaurants even like to spice up the dishes and serve them deep-fried and with mayonnaise and other cream-based sauces.

 If you are trying sushi for the first time, I’d suggest you start with the vegetarian options or the ones with cooked seafood inside.
 The sashimi-grade raw fish variant is an acquired taste and might not be the best option for your first try.
 Have you tried tuna?